jayykumawat/DSA_with_Java/README.md

 ---

 ## 🚀 How to Use
-1. Clone the repo: `git clone https://github.com/YOUR_USERNAME/Java-with-DSA.git`
+1. Clone the repo: `git clone https://github.com/jayykumawat/Java-with-DSA.git`
 2. Navigate to a specific topic: `cd src/dsa/arrays`
 3. Compile and Run: `javac FileName.java && java FileName`

 ---
-*Created and maintained by [Your Name].
+*Created and maintained by [jay kumawat].
 Feel free to reach out for collaborations!*